 If the company is organised under a limited liability structure, the equity is divided into shares.
-The risk borne by the shareholders is limited to the amount they contribute to the firm.
+The risk borne by the shareholders is limited to the amount they contribute to the enterprise.
 Unless otherwise noted, we will be dealing in this book with finance as it relates to the various forms of "limited companies".

-Shareholders' equity is a source of financing for the enterprise, but the related financial security - the share - guarantees the investor neither a fixed level of income nor repayment.
-The shareholder can realise his investment only by selling it to someone else.
+Shareholders' equity is a source of financing for the enterprise, but the related financial security, the share, guarantees the investor neither a fixed level of income nor repayment.
+The shareholder can "cash in" his investment only by selling it to someone else.
 The investor obtains certain corporate rights, however: a claim on the company's earnings and - via his voting rights - management oversight.

-(c) Other securities (Chapters 28 and 29)
+c) Other securities (Chapters 29 and 30)

-As you will discover in Chapter 29, financial engineering specialists have invented hybrid securities that combine the characteristics of the two categories discussed above.
+As you will soon discover, financial engineering specialists have invented hybrid securities that combine the characteristics of the two categories discussed above.
 Some securities have the look and feel of equity from the point of view of the company, but the corresponding cash flows are fixed, at least partially.
-Other instruments have yields that are dependent on the performance of the company, but are considered loans, not equity capital.
+Others instruments have yields that are dependent on the performance of the company, but are considered loans, not equity capital.
 Financial imagination knows no bounds.
 Keep in mind that these instruments are peripheral to our primary focus in this book.
-As such, we won't burden you with them until Chapter 29!
+As such, we won't burden you with them until Chapter 30!

-There is a specific type of financial instrument, however, the option, whose associated cash flows are actually less "important" to the investor than the rights the option conveys.
+There is a specific type of financial instrument, however, the option, whose associated cash flows are actually less "important" to the investor than the rights the options conveys.
 This instrument grants the right, but not the obligation, to do something.
 Options either grant this right at any time ("American" options) or at maturity ("European" options).

-In sum, financial instruments carry a wide spectrum of characteristics which, from the investor's point of view, ranges from rights to commitments.
+In sum, financial instruments carry a wide spectrum of characteristics, which, from the investor's point of view, range from rights to obligations.